-ADVICE-20-007-04 Mining and Quarrying Normative reference FSC-STD-20-007 V3-0 EN Clause 1.2 b) and 8.14 FSC-POL-20-003 The excision of areas from the scope of certification Effective date March 2005 Terms & definitions Background In many countries mining and mineral rights are separated from rights of ownership or rights to manage land for forestry or other purposes.
-Often these rights are dealt with by different government departments, and may be exercised by different and independent entities.
-This can lead to major conflicts between a forest management enterprise trying to implement forest stewardship in compliance with the FSC P&C, and other enterprises engaged in mineral prospecting or extraction.
-Advice The basis of certification is the implementation of the FSC Principles and Criteria in the forest.
-If mining can be carried out in a forest area without compromising the implementation of the FSC Principles and Criteria, then that forest area may be certified.
-In some circumstances it may be acceptable to excise areas in which mining takes place from the scope of the certificate, and/or to accept limited areas within the scope of the certificate in which the full set of requirements are not fully met.
-Specific criteria and indicators for assessing these situations are specified in FSC-POL-20-003.
+ADVICE-20-007-04 Mining and Quarrying Normative reference FSC-STD-20-007 V3-0 EN Clause 1.2 b) and 8.14 FSC-POL-20-003 The excision of areas from the scope of certification Effective date March 2005 Terms & definitions Background In many countries mining and mineral rights are separated rights of ownership or rights to manage land for forestry or purposes.
+Often these rights are dealt with by different govern departments, and may be exercised by different and indepen- entities. other ment 2 This can lead to major conflicts between a forest manage enterprise trying to implement forest stewardship in compl with the FSC P&C, and other enterprises engaged in m prospecting or extraction. iance Advice The basis of certification is the implementation of the Principles and Criteria in the forest.
+FSC If mining can be carried out in a forest area without compron the implementation of the FSC Principles and Criteria, ther forest area may be certified.
+In some circumstances it may be acceptable to excise are which mining takes place from the scope of the certificate, a to accept limited areas within the scope of the certificate in v the full set of requirements are not fully met.
+Specific criteria indicators for assessing these situations are specified in FSC- 20-003. ind/or which a and